Kaisonic/KeySAV2/README.txt

 KeySAV2 1.3
 * Added available columns: Level, Region, Country, Held Item, Language, Game, Number, PID, Mark, Dex Number, Form
-* Fixed "mark" - pentagon mark is now present for all Pokemon created in generation 6
+* Fixed "mark" - pentagon mark is now present for all Pokémon created in generation 6
 * Fixed "Number" column to be 1-indexed
 * Fixed help box to be resizable and able to be kept open while working in the main window
 * Added ORAS game support for "Game" and "Region" values